junxit/us-congress-bills-114/metadata.md

 - 2016-02-01 — Placed on the Union Calendar, Calendar No. 312.
 - 2016-02-01 — Reported by the Committee on Financial Services.
 H. Rept.
 114-409.
 - 2016-02-01 — Reported by the Committee on Financial Services.
 H. Rept.
 114-409.
+- 2016-02-02 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2016-02-03 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 361.